UBasDev/My_Notes_App_Client/README.md

-#Hello guys.
+# Hello guys, i am UCB.
 Development of this application is still ongoing.

 # Getting Started with Create React App